b8b/universal_exporter/README.md

 Collection of metrics exporters for prometheus.

+## Status

+Only some metrics of interest are exported.
+It should be easy to add (and remove!) metrics in the implementation.
+ It is not a goal to have an exhaustive set of metrics.

+* RabbitMQ exporter using admin interface (rabbit plugin)
+* HAProxy exporter using CSV status page via http

-## Motivation
+## Motivation / Architecture

 Often it is convenient to run an exporter instance per monitored service instance so that the exporter can communicate tightly (and securely) with the service and export it's metrics.

-However, there are several situations where it is more convenient to run a single exporter instance that it capable of connecting to multiple service instances.
+However, there are several situations where it is more convenient to run a single exporter instance that is capable of connecting to multiple service instances.

 * monitoring of unmodifiable applicance like systems
 * monitoring a high number of service instances

+Running on the JVM, this exporter consumes a lot more resources than alternatives available (e.g. haproxy_exporter).

+However, the single threaded architecture together with stream processing and chunked encoding make sure the resource consumption stays at the same level regardless of how many instances are monitored.

 ## Running with gradle

     cp universal_exporter.conf.sample universal_exporter.con
     ./gradlew run

+## Configuration

+The file universal_exporter.conf.sample is maintained as reference.
+Sample configs for all exporters are added there.

-## Configure prometheus
+## Configure prometheus (sample)

-    - job_name: 'rabbitmq'
+    - job_name: 'rabbitmq-dev'
       metrics_path: '/metrics/rabbitmq/dev'
+      honor_labels: true
+      static_configs:
+        - targets:
+          - localhost:8080

+    - job_name: 'rabbitmq-prod'
+      metrics_path: '/metrics/rabbitmq/prod'
       honor_labels: true
       static_configs:
         - targets: